w3c/wai-curricula/content/content-author/data-tables.md

 * collaborate with designers and developers to:
   * present multi-column content using CSS styles instead of layout tables
   * ensure presentation of data table content in a meaningful sequence
-* employ accessible authoring tools that produce accessible markup for data tables
+* explain requirements for authoring tools to produce appropriate markup for data tables
 * identify related requirements for designers to ensure appropriate contrast ratio for data tables

 {% include excol.html type="all" %}